Stigmatoz/web-activity-time-tracker/README.md

 Web Activity Time Tracker keeps track of how much time you spend on the web and presents the stats in a useful and intuitive way.
 You can set a daily visit limit for sites and block it after the expiration of the limit.

-Extension uses only local [chrome.storage API](https://developer.chrome.com/apps/storage) chrome.storage API to store data and it does't send data anywhere.
+Extension uses only local [chrome.storage API](https://developer.chrome.com/apps/storage) chrome.storage API to store data and it doesn't send data anywhere.

 ![image](https://user-images.githubusercontent.com/23387046/206865140-875bf7ab-a59e-42e3-bb9e-e348e8b85749.png) ![image](https://user-images.githubusercontent.com/23387046/206865174-aa409efe-495d-450e-a8ea-1d97024c9e23.png)